 To save time on the ground, consider getting some Japanese yen before you arrive.
 Even if your local bank doesn’t have yen on hand, they can probably order some for you.

-But don’t worry if you land in Japan without yen.
+But don’t worry if your Japan packing list doesn’t include yen.
 You can exchange currency at the airport, or withdraw Japanese yen from an ATM in the airport.

 It’s worth noting that while some banks in cities can exchange currency, it’s not generally as easy to find currency exchanges in Japan as it is in many other countries.

-Read more in our article about cash, credit cards, and ATMs in Japan.
+Read more about cash, credit cards, and ATMs in Japan.

 Citizens of many countries don’t need a visa for short stays related to tourism, but to be extra safe please make sure you double-check with the Japanese Embassy or Consulate.

-As for passports, it’s always wise to ensure your passport has at least 6 months’ validity from your trip end date, or you may not be able to travel (this applies to many countries).
+As for passports, it’s always wise to ensure your passport has at least six months’ validity from your trip end date, or you may not be able to travel (this applies to many countries, not just Japan).

 Similarly, it’s generally good practice to make sure your passport has at least 2-4 blank visa pages.
 In some cases, this may be strictly required.